 Below is an example of Amazon’s 2017 income statement (statement of operation) which lists their main categories of expense.
 As you can see, Amazon separates its costs into two categories.

-Operating expenses consist of cost of sales, fulfillment, marketing, technology and content, general and administrative, and other.
+Operating expenses consist of the cost of sales, fulfillment, marketing, technology and content, general and administrative, and others.

-Non-operating expenses comprise interest expense (and income), and other expense (income).
+Non-operating expenses comprise interest expense (and income), and other expenses (income).
 Finally, Amazon has charged a provision for income taxes and accounted for equity method investment activity.